pulumi/docs/pulumi-hugo/themes/default/content/blog/introducing-azure-native-v2/index.md

 The Pulumi Azure Native Provider 2.0 is currently available in beta.
 {{% /notes %}}

 We are thrilled to announce the highly anticipated beta release of the Pulumi Azure Native Provider 2.0, a significant upgrade to our infrastructure as code (IaC) solution for Microsoft Azure.
+The native Azure provider implements the best possible support for the Azure platform in Pulumi.
+Every property of each module is always represented in the SDKs.
 This release brings a host of exciting features and improvements that will enhance your experience with managing Azure resources and empower you to build robust and scalable cloud infrastructure more efficiently.

 <!--more-->

 At Pulumi, we understand the importance of keeping up with the ever-evolving cloud landscape.
-The Pulumi Azure Native Provider 2.0 represents our commitment to providing you with the best tools to harness the full power of Microsoft Azure while providing you with same-day access to the entire [Azure API surface](https://docs.microsoft.com/en-us/rest/api/azure/).
+The Pulumi Azure Native Provider 2.0 represents our commitment to providing you with the best tools to harness the full power of Microsoft Azure.
+With automatic generation from Azure API specs, we are able to provide you with same-day access to the entire [Azure API surface](https://docs.microsoft.com/en-us/rest/api/azure/) including all available properties.
 Let's dive into some of the key enhancements in this release:

 ## Reduced SDK Size for Faster Development